DavidNTompkins/windows-databrary-bulk-zip-download/readme.md

 # Databrary Session Asset Downloader

 This PowerShell script automates the process of downloading session assets from Databrary for a given set of session IDs.
+It's a pretty simple script, but it seems to work.
+Claude Sonnet 3.5 wrote the first draft, and I adjusted from there.

 ## Requirements